caanaan/linuxdevconfig/vim/VimQuickReference.md

 ## Buffer Management
 * ,b - Open BufferGator
+  * C-V or C-S - Edit the buffer in a new vertical or horizontal split
-* ,n OR :bn - Move to the Next open buffer
+* gb OR :bn - Move to the Next open buffer
-* ,v OR :bp - Move to the Previous open buffer
+* gB OR :bp - Move to the Previous open buffer
 * :bd - Delete (close) the current buffer
 * ,bc - Close all but the current buffer
 * :bufdo bd - Delete (close) all buffers
+* ,ArrowKey - Create new split and edit the most recent buffer there

 ## Window Splitting:
 * , + up or down movement - Split Vim window horizontally